AdamLisicki/aws-bootcamp-cruddur-2023/journal/week10.md

 stack_name = 'CrdNet'
 ```

 Deployment script.
-This script uses cfn-toml to get deploy properties and parameters from config.toml file and execute CloudFormation template.
+This script uses cfn-toml to get properties and parameters from config.toml file and execute CloudFormation template.

 ```
 #! /usr/bin/bash